appscode/blog/content/post/monitor-pgpool-with-grafana-dashboard-in-amazon-eks/index.md

 > Congratulations!
 You have successfully set up Pgpool monitoring with Grafana Dashboards using KubeDB.

-We have made an in depth tutorial on Seamlessly Provision and Manage Pgpool on Kubernetes Using KubeDB.
+We have made an in depth tutorial on Monitor KubeDB Managed Pgpool Using Prometheus & Grafana.
 You can have a look into the video below:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/PLEyCstG3X4?si=HcRbA8aJax0t2oDH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/-0_2I5dR6CM?si=8U5z6WaCak9BtSpG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Support